ConnorAtherton/TypeWriter/README.md

-TypeWriter
+Typewriter
 ==========

-TypeWriter provides an easy way to print out text on the web.
+Typewriter provides an easy way to print out text on the web.
 It comes with a few different configuration options that are all documented below.

 See some examples [here](http://connoratherton/typewriter).